xujian-jh/notes/README.md

 # notes

 Reading is a process of knowing oneself and the world .
+Learning, personal growth, making friends and sharing the things you love.
+Follow your heart and spread the love .

 # table of contents